UDC-GAC/hsp/README.md

 ## License

-This tool is distributed as free software and is publicly available under the GPLv3 license (see the [LICENSE](LICENSE) file for details)
+This library is distributed as free software and is publicly available under the GPLv3 license (see the [LICENSE](LICENSE) file for more details)